Lackenvil-Walker/Forex-Insight-AI/DEPLOYMENT.md

 ### AI Providers

 The app supports multiple AI providers.
-Set the API key for the provider you want to use:
+You can configure API keys in two ways:

+**Option 1: Environment Variables**
+Set in your `.env` file before deployment:

 | Provider | Environment Variable | Recommended |
 |----------|---------------------|-------------|
 | Groq | `GROQ_API_KEY` | Yes (fast, reliable) |
 | OpenAI | `CUSTOM_OPENAI_API_KEY` | Yes (high quality) |
 | Gemini | `GEMINI_API_KEY` | Yes (good alternative) |

+**Option 2: Admin Panel (Recommended for Docker)**
+1. Start the app without API keys
+2. Log in as admin
+3. Go to Admin > Settings > Configure API Keys
+4. Enter your API keys - they are encrypted and stored securely

 You can switch providers in the Admin Settings without restarting.